votamrima/votamrima.github.io/_posts/2022-07-01-first-vm-template-using-packer.md

 ## Create a hcl file

-In order to set up a vm we need to declare a file with instructions for packer.
-There are two type of files: JSON files and HCL file.

-I used to apply following hcl file for my task.
-The file is starting by defining required plugins.
-This plugin will be installed using ``packer init hcls/``.
-In the following part are being declared variables.
-I declared ``proxmox_api_url``, ``proxmox_api_token_id`` and ``proxmox_api_token_secret``.
-These variables are able to define in the external file, by passing as a command parameter and by defining in the the same hcl file.
-In my task I set the 2 variables in a external file and secret I gave in command line as a parameter.
+Packer requires a file with instructions for setting up the VM.
+I used an HCL file for my setup, starting with defining required plugins and then declaring variables like ``proxmox_api_url``, ``proxmox_api_token_id``, and ``proxmox_api_token_secret``.

+### HCL File Structure
+The file is structured into three main parts:

+* Required Plugins: Defining the Proxmox plugin to be installed.
+* Variables: Specifying API URLs and tokens.
-Second part of the file is consisting of ``source`` part.
-Here are defined main parameters of the VM, iso file, disk, network and etc.
+* Source: Main parameters of the VM, including the ISO file, disk, and network configurations.

-Third part is the building part what actually runs building process and after provisioning tasks.
+* Build: Running the build process and provisioning tasks.

 ````vim
 packer {
   required_plugins {
     proxmox = {